dhall-lang/dhall-lang/standard/README.md

 supported integer ranges or how to idiomatically encode unions.

-Some of these standard documents are literate Haskell code showing how to translate the natural deduction to executable code.
+Some of these standard documents are literate Haskell code showing how to translate the natural deduction notation to executable code.
 You can build the Haskell code by running (in this directory):

 ```bash